Concrete Island (2018)

 Ganzha Live On Radio (2008)

 Synthesist with a unique, a bit harsh style.
 His music was primarily made on self-built instruments.
 Vadim Ganza (Ganzha) started in 1977 in Alma-Ata (Alma-Aty), first as a deejay at a students disco.
 After a while he had an idea to try to make his own music.
 Unable to buy a synthesizer, he decided to make his own.
 After teaching himself schematics, he finally managed to build a basic (but bulky) synth in 1980.
 Assembling a small mixer and renting a few rhythm boxes he was finally able to record his own creations.
 After a while he added a self-built voice synthesizer to his arsenal of DIY behemoths.
 Having recorded a few demo tapes he built a new drum machine and one more synthesizer with sequencer.
 Mind you, he also assembled some 8-track tape recorders, all by himself!
 Little by little he added a few visual extras like stroboscopes and light controllers to his studio.
-Vadim has also contributed to some TV programmes and shows, and his music was broadcasted in former USSR and GDR.
+Vadim has also contributed to some TV programmes and shows, and his music was broadcast in former USSR and GDR.
 You can find additional information and nice photos of Vadim's studio on his webpage.

 Jive To Stay Alive (1977)

-Melbourne-based musician Dennis Garcia started playing keyboards (Hammond organ) in the 1960's.
+Melbourne-based musician Dennis Garcia started playing keyboards (hammond organ) in the 1960's.
 The then toured with several groups, including a notable appearance as David Bowie's keyboard player during the "Low / Heroes" tour in Australia.
 In the 1970's, Dennis became a pioneer of bio-electronic techniques.
 During performances he would rarely touch the keys, instead using a device full of electrodes attached to his head.
 The electrodes would scan his brain activity and the device would then send the signals to synthesizers which would transform them into sounds.
 With a concept like that, you would expect something experimental, but unfortunately, Dennis' only LP from 1977 is reportedly loaded with cheesy disco / boogie grooves, similar to early Rockets.
 There are still some nice tracks, though.
 Nowadays, Dennis is retired from music.
 As one of Australia's pioneering EM musicians, he deserves a place in EEM, I think.

 Las 250 Gotas De Cada Ano (1999)